 In the past, if someone had comprehensive insurance on their own vehicle this often contained something called “driving other cars cover”, which meant that they were insured, at least on third-party terms, for using other people’s vehicles.

 Far fewer policies contain such clauses today, so without checking it is safest to assume you are not covered.
+If you have the cover, make sure to check what the terms and conditions are.

 4. I don’t need to tell my insurer about modifications to my vehicle until I renew my cover